PseudoTested/PseudoSweep/README.md

 PseudoSweep is a tool to identify Pseudo-tested statements and methods in Java code.

+The Tool Demonstration files and script can be found at [pseudosweep-demo](https://github.com/PseudoTested/pseudosweep-demo).

 ## Requirements

 PseudoSweep can run with projects written in Java 12 or earlier.
 (PseudoSweep